 Say goodbye to summer in the best way possible with a thrilling Labor Day picnic.
 These recipes are great for celebrating the holiday while hanging out with friends and family.

 Happy Labor Day!
-Celebrate all the hard workers in your life with a picnic dedicated just for them.
+Celebrate all the hard workers in your life with a picnic dedicated just to them.
 Labor Day also celebrates the unofficial end of the summer, so what better way to say goodbye to the warm weather than with a picnic in its honor?

 All of these recipes are excellent to make for a meal outside.
 They are portable, fan favorites, and most importantly, taste pretty good.
-No matter who you are celebrating with this holiday with, all of these recipes are guaranteed to be a hit.
+No matter who you are celebrating this holiday with, all of these recipes are guaranteed to be a hit.

 It will be hard not to fill up on these fried zucchini before the main meal.

 Zucchini season is in full swing, making these little bites super fresh.